kristapsdz/rpki-client/README.md

 The **rpki-client** run-time is split into at least three processes which pass data back and forth.
-"At least" since the system will dynamically spawn additional process.
+"At least" since the system will dynamically spawn additional process in addition to the three core processes.
-Most of the architecture is laid out in [main.c](main.c).
+Most of the architecture is implemented in [main.c](main.c).

 The master process orchestrates all other process.
 It also formats and outputs valid route data.